Fox scores 32, Kings deal Lakers 5th straight loss 120-114

 Kings: Barnes added 13 ponts while Terence Davis added 12 off the bench. ...
 Sabonis has seven double-doubles this season. ...
 Huerter was assessed a technical foul during the second quarter.

-Lakers: Lonnie Walker IV and Austin Reaves scored 19 apiece. ...
-Davis has six double-doubles this season. ....
+Lakers: Los Angeles led by 13 with 2:02 remaining in the second quarter, but were unable to make it stand. ....
+Lonnie Walker IV and Austin Reaves scored 19 apiece. ...
 Westbrook (second quarter) and Patrick Beverley (third quarter) received technical fouls.

 UP NEXT